South Terrace and Hutt Road/Street - Stormwater and intersection improvements

 What are we doing?

 - Upgrading the footpath, kerb and verge around the North-East corner of the junction of South Terrace and Hutt Street/Road.
-The kerb line in this area will be repositioned and raised to aid in reducing the risk of flooding to adjacent properties from floodwaters on the road.
+The kerb line in this area was repositioned and raised to aid in reducing the risk of flooding to adjacent properties from floodwaters on the road.

 - Lowering and re-shaping the road profile in the area to reduce the risk of floodwater pooling at the intersection and encourage stormwater flow towards Witta Wirra (Park 18).

-- Installing new stormwater infrastructure, including a new stormwater culvert under Hutt Road and a section of South Terrace, east of the Hutt Road/Street junction, to carry stormwater drainage.
+- Installation of new stormwater infrastructure, including a new stormwater culvert under Hutt Road to carry stormwater drainage.
 The new culvert is lower in profile than the existing stormwater pipe, allowing the road profile to be lowered in this location.

 - Minor updates to the south-east corner of the intersection.